nmdarksky/nmdarksky.github.io/state_council.md

 **Jon Holtzman**

 ![image](bios/holtz.jpg){: style="float: left ; width: 20% ; padding: 15px"}
 Jon Holtzman is a professional astronomer and educator.
-He is currently a full Professor of Astronomy at New Mexico State University, where he has worked since 1995.
+He is currently an Emeritus Professor of Astronomy at New Mexico State University, where he has worked since 1995.
 His research interests have led to significant involvement with the Hubble Space Telescope and the Sloan Digital Sky Survey.
 As an educator,